pcktdmp/elastic-workshop/README.md

 ### Part 3: Create an index pattern and search your data

 So now we have Elastic Cloud made ingest our data through a pipeline.
 Great.
-But it's not much of use when you can't search it which we are going to solve with creating an initial "index pattern".
+But this is not much of use when you can't search it.
+We are going to solve with creating an initial "index pattern".

-Go again to the "hamburger icon" in the top left again and navigate to `Stack Management` and then search for `Index Patterns`.
+Go again to the "hamburger icon" in the top left and navigate to `Stack Management` and then search for `Index Patterns`.

 Click on `Create Index Pattern`.

 Fill in `<student_name>` for the `Index pattern name` field and click `Next step` and finally on `Create index pattern`.

-Because we now have created an "index pattern" we can now search our ingested data by navigating via the "hamburger icon" to `Discover` and in the dropdown where `kibana_sample_data_logs` is selected by default select `<student_name>` as your index pattern.
+Because we now have created an "index pattern" we can now search our ingested data by navigating via the "hamburger icon" to `Discover.
+In the dropdown where `kibana_sample_data_logs` is selected by default select `<student_name>` as your index pattern.

 If the stars are properly aligned you should now see your data being ingested into the index called `<student_name>` and you can search the data set like your favorite search engine.